nodejs/node-core-utils/docs/git-node.md

-  --continue, -c  Continue the landing session                         [boolean] --final         Verify the landed PR and clean up                    [boolean] --abort         Abort the current landing session                    [boolean]
+  --continue, -c  Continue the landing session                         [boolean] --final         Verify the landed PR and clean up                    [boolean] --abort         Abort the current landing session                    [boolean] --yes           Assume "yes" as answer to all prompts and run
+                  non-interactively.
+If an undesirable situation occurs, such as a pull request or commit check fails, then git node land will abort.                              [boolean] [default: false]

 Examples:
   git node land 12344       Land https://github.com/nodejs/node/pull/12344 in